 So, how does one keep the costs low?

 The problem is, that many small-scale marketers feel that they are paying a lot of money and getting a lot less in return.
 This could be because of the fact that they do not really understand how they can set a maximum budget for AdWords.
 The following are some of the important points that you must consider when working on keeping the costs low:

 - Plan and research the customer base extensively

 - Work on optimizing the user experience

-Next up on this ‘What is SEM?’ blog, let’s take a look at the big benefits of making use of SEM.
+Next in this blog, let’s take a look at the major benefits of using SEM.

-There are numerous benefits when it comes to making use of SEM to build an effective marketing portfolio.
+There are numerous benefits of SEM to build an effective marketing portfolio.
 Here are some of the ways how SEM can benefit your brand:

 Immediate Brand Awareness